wso2/open-healthcare-docs/en/docs/install-and-setup/manual.md

     ./wso2update_darwin check
     ```

-    Update the product to the update level you need.
-As an example, if you need to update it to wso2am-4.2.0.118 we can provide the command as below.
+    Update the product to the latest update level.
     ```
-    ./wso2update_darwin --level 4.2.0.118
+    ./wso2update_darwin --level 4.2.0.<LATEST_UPDATE_LEVEL>
     ```

-    Update the current state of your product.
+    Check the current state of your product.
     ```
     ./wso2update_darwin current-state
     ```